All Episodes

 He literally created 21 million new jobs in America.

-Obama will be the first president never in a year to reach three percent GDP growth ever.
+Obama will be the first president never in a year to reach 3% GDP growth ever, the first president in our history.

-You know, look at 1.2 percent.
+You know, look at 1.2%.

-It's it's recessionary for crying out loud.
+It's recessionary for crying out loud.

-So Donald Trump laid out his plan yesterday that includes the biggest tax cut since Reagan.
+So Donald Trump laid out his plan yesterday.

-Hillary calls it trickle down economics.
+Hillary calls it trickle-down economics.

-I'll I'll take a doubling of revenue to the federal government.
+I'll take a doubling of revenue to the federal government.

-Anyway, joining us now is Stephen Moore, and Stephen is apparently working with the Trump campaign.
+And Stephen is apparently working with the Trump campaign.

 He's the chief economist at the Heritage Foundation, one of Trump's economic policy advisors, and he's here to talk about the speech and more.